jmwebslave/auto-youtube-subscription-playlist-2/README.md

       - User ID (last part (after last `/`) in `https://www.youtube.com/user/someusername`)
       - Channel ID (last part (after last `/`) in `https://www.youtube.com/channel/UCzMVH2jEyEwXPBvyht8xQNw`)
       - Playlist ID (last part (after `?list=` in `https://www.youtube.com/playlist?list=PLd0LhgZxFkVKh_JNXcdHoPYo832Wu9fub`)
+      - A filter string to filter videos by title, followed by a pipe symbol `|` and then the Channel ID or Playlist ID
       - `ALL`, to add all new videos from all of your subscriptions
       - NOTE: custom URLs cannnot be used (i.e. the last part of `https://www.youtube.com/c/skate702`).
 Please get the channel's ID as described in the Troubleshooting section under `Cannot query for user <USERNAME>`
     - Optionally add a number of days in column C. The playlist in this row will not be updated until that many days have passed.